eli-ott/enigma-machine/README.md

-# enigma-machine
+# Enigma Machine
-A remake of Turing's Enigma machine using Typescript and an HTML interface
+A remake of Turing's Enigma machine using Typescript and an HTML interface <br />
+This version will have 5 rotors a static wheel and the other usual things like a plugboard, the keyboard and the reflector